Dzenoo/Jobernify/client/src/components/shared/markdown/policies/privacy-policy.md

 **12\.
 Contact Us**

-If you have questions about this Privacy Policy, please contact us at [email].
+If you have questions about this Privacy Policy, please contact us at jobernify@gmail.com.